ChenxingWang93/GeometryEngineering-The-NURBS-Book-Retro-/A1.1/ALGORITHM A1.1.md

 Figure 1.12 shows a sixth-degree, closed Bezier curve.
 The curve is smooth at C(0)(=C(1)) P_{1} - P_{0} is parallel to P_{6} - P_{5}
 在 u = 0 & u = 1 处的 tangent vectors 有相同方向。

+in addition to the previously mentioned properties, Bezier curves are invariant under the usual transformation such as rotations, translations &scalings;

+that is, one applies the transformation to the curve by applying it to the control polygon.
+We present this concept more rigorously in Chapter 3 for B-spline curve(of which Bezier curves are a special case.)